 See our full 13-inch MacBook Pro (M1, 2020) review

-Pros: If you’re willing to spend $1,799, the MacBook Pro 13-inch (2020) is the fastest laptop in its class, packing a blazing 10th Gen Core i5 CPU, 8GB of RAM and 256GB of storage.
+Pros: If you’re willing to spend $1,799, the MacBook Pro 13-inch (2020) is among the fastest laptop in its class, packing a 10th Gen Core i5 CPU, 8GB of RAM and 256GB of storage.
 In our testing, this MacBook Pro wiped the floor with most Windows laptops on both the Geekbench 5 benchmark and especially our SSD benchmark.
-And now you get all that power without having to deal with an awful keyboard because the new MacBook Pro was updated with a Magic Keyboard.
+However, newer PCs with 11th Gen Intel or AMD Ryzen 5000 chips will outperform the Macbook Pro.

-This model also offers a bright and colorful True Tone display that adjusts its color based on ambient lighting, and it delivers on battery life with 10 hours and 21 minutes of juice.
+This model also offers a bright and colorful True Tone display that adjusts its color based on ambient lighting, and it delivers solid battery life with 10 hours and 21 minutes of juice.

 This version of the 13-inch MacBook Pro also offers two more Thunderbolt ports than the $1,299 model and the MacBook Air.

 Cons: This version of the 13-inch MacBook Pro is pricey.
 We'd also like to see Apple make the design a bit lighter while trimming down the screen bezels.
 Also, the Touch Bar is divisive and Apple would be better off using standard shortcut keys.

 See our full MacBook Pro 13-inch (2020) review

-Pros: It all starts with the new keyboard.
-Yes, Apple finally ditched the Butterfly-style keyboard in favor of a more traditional scissor mechanism.
-The new keys not only offer better travel but they also feel soft yet clicky.
+Pros: It all starts with the keyboard.
+Apple finally ditched the Butterfly-style keyboard in favor of a more traditional scissor mechanism starting with this machine.
+The new keys not only offer better travel but also feel soft yet clicky.

 Like the 15-inch model (which this version replaces), the 16-inch MacBook Pro provides exceptional performance whether you're editing gobs of RAW photos, tackling 4K video editing projects or compiling code.
 The laptop comes equipped with your choice of three 9th Gen H-series Intel CPUs: a 6-core Core i7 (2.6Ghz), an 8-core Core i9 (2.3GHz) or an 8-core Core i9 (2.4GHz) chip.